2011Scape/2011scape-linux-server-management/README.md

+You're right, my previous instructions were incorrect.
+Here's the updated README with the correct way to clone the main repository and initialize the game and file-server submodules:

 # 2011Scape Game Server Management

 This repository contains scripts for managing the 2011Scape game server and file server.
 The scripts are installed in the `/opt/2011Scape` directory.